-The Board of Directors of Antero Resources Midstream Management LLC and Unitholders of Antero Midstream Partners LP:
+The Board of Directors and Unitholders Antero Midstream Partners LP:

-We have audited the accompanying combined consolidated balance sheets of Antero Midstream Partners LP ("the Partnership") and its accounting predecessor as of December 31, 2015 and 2016, and the related combined consolidated statements of operations and comprehensive income, partners' capital, and cash flows for each of the years in the three-year period ended December 31, 2016.
+We have audited the accompanying combined consolidated balance sheets of Antero Midstream Partners LP ("the Partnership") and its accounting predecessor as of December 31, 2014 and 2015, and the related combined consolidated statements of operations and comprehensive income, partners' capital, and cash flows for each of the years in the three-year period ended December 31, 2015.
 These combined consolidated financial statements are the responsibility of the Partnership's management.
 Our responsibility is to express an opinion on these combined consolidated financial statements based on our audits.